clockuniverse/xplorenow/FAQ.md

 * Decentralized Governance (Link)
 * Public Team Spending (Link?)

 Additional quality items will be added in the future.
-If you have quality item suggestions feel free to contact us or put in an issue.
+If you have quality item suggestions feel free to contact us or put in an issue here: https://github.com/clockuniverse/xplorenow/issues